agrc/gis.utah.gov/_posts/2016-06-30-mapping-utah-s-wireless-emergency-call-routing-system.md

 Future phases of this project have been discussed and may include plotting call location densities on the map.
 At present, this link between the call location log and the sectors serving the calls is missing, but we are in the process of connecting the data.
 This would enable the PSAPs, when making routing decisions, to better understand the geographic extent of the cell sector areas by displaying the location of the calls within them, relative to their own boundaries.

 For this phase, it is our recommendation that each PSAP further investigate and review these sectors and, if necessary, submit change requests, through West, to the appropriate wireless providers.
+For local validation of our results, and to allow for future ad-hoc analysis of new or updated sectors, we've created this [Utah sector analysis and visualization tool](http://mapserv.utah.gov/celltowercoverage/).

-Ultimately, this should improve 911 call response time and cut down on emergency call transfers between the PSAPs.
+Ultimately, taken together, these efforts should help improve 911 call response time and cut down on emergency call transfers between the PSAPs.

 ![Map One: Mapping Cell Sectors]({{ "/images/SectorsBearLake.png" | prepend: site.baseurl }})
 ![Map Two: Cell Sector Overlap]({{ "/images/SectorsWithPsaps.png" | prepend: site.baseurl }})